laravel/docs/validation.md

 #### Specifying A Custom Message For A Given Attribute

-Sometimes you may wish to specify a custom error messages only for a specific field:
+Sometimes you may wish to specify a custom error messages only for a specific field.
+You may do so using "dot" notation.
+Specify the rule first, followed by the attribute's name:

 	$messages = [
 		'email.required' => 'We need to know your e-mail address!',